The Best Dog Carrier Backpack Australia - An Overview

 The base of the backpack is removable for easy cleaning.
 As for safety, there is a leash attachment to prevent your dog from jumping out.

 Economical, sturdy and comfortable, this is a versatile option that will suit you however you want to wear it.

 For those who want a front carrier backpack for your dog, this is the one for you.

 This backpack has more of a sling kind of construction which keeps your dog’s legs and head out.
 Very much like a baby carrier.

-There is only one size.
-It is perfect for small dogs and puppies.
-The manufacturer claims it will hold a maximum weight of 9kilos.
+There is only one size, and like our number four choice, it is perfect for small dogs and puppies.
+However, the manufacturer claims it will hold a maximum weight of 9kilos.
 A 9kg dog would be a Pug or French Bulldog for reference.

 Despite a limited size range, there is a nice range of colours.
 The four colourways are grey, red & blue, green & blue, and finally red & blue with stripes.

-A criticism could be that the straps aren’t very wide.
+A common criticism from our expert panel of independent testers is that the straps aren’t very wide.
 This means that the weight is more concentrated across a smaller surface area.
 Therefore, with the heavier dogs, this backpack may be quite uncomfortable for long-term wear.
 Therefore, we only recommend this model for the mid-range weight of around 5kg.
-Extra-small dogs are best suited for this particular model.
+As we learned from our numerous trials, extra-small dogs are best suited for this particular model.

 For your comfort, the back is fully padded with foam.
 It is also very lightweight which is vital for comfortable wear.